Cancer and Blood Disorders

 Specific subtypes include:

 Patients enrolled in our program benefit from a multidisciplinary approach, including weekly leukemia team meetings where specialists and subspecialists review new patients, patients with treatment-related issues, patients following relapse and patients receiving standard therapies.
-Both patients and families benefit from the involvement of the Gill Center’s nurses, nurse practitioners, physician assistants, social workers, child life specialists, play therapists, psychologists, nutritionists, massage and aroma therapists, teachers, music therapists, chaplains, professional clowns and pain specialists.
+Both patients and families benefit from the involvement of the Gill Center’s nurses, nurse practitioners, physician assistants, social workers, child life specialists, play therapists, psychologists, nutritionists, massage and aroma therapists, teachers, music therapists, chaplains, and pain specialists.

 Our leaders work in concert with other national pediatric oncology researchers to further develop leukemia therapies.
 Naomi Winick, M.D., Professor of Pediatrics, has served on the Children’s Oncology Group (COG) Acute Lymphoblastic Leukemia Committee since 2000, and is currently Chair of the Outcomes Committee for ALL.
 Program Director, Tamra Slone, M.D., Assistant Professor of Pediatrics, currently serves on the acute lymphoblastic leukemia trial for patients with high-risk disease and is co-chair of a study designed to understand the bone disease that can complicate leukemia therapy.
 Other staff physicians routinely serve on COG committees that design and administer clinical trials.

 The integration of our medical staff into the national research community ensures that we can offer patients the latest treatments and clinical trials.
 The Gill Center maintains a portfolio of over 200 IRB-approved clinical trials, averaging over 100 therapeutic and 500 nontherapeutic trial enrollments each year.

 Beyond COG clinical trials, we conduct our own research.
 Current projects include: